Will planning checklist

 - Please ensure the correct wording is used and include our full name: The Leukaemia Foundation of Australia Limited ABN 57 057 493 017

-- If you want your donation to be specific to an area or type of blood cancer call us to discuss.
-The more general the purpose the more flexibility we have to meet the requirements in research and support.
-The need now may not be the same need in 10-15 years’ time.
-However, your wishes are first and foremost.
+- If you would like to direct your gift to a specific area of our work, please call us to discuss.
+The more general your gift, the more flexibility we have to invest in impactful research and support.
+Please keep in mind that the area of greatest need may not be the same in 10-15 years’ time.

 “I give and bequeath free of all duties (here state the amount/percentage or share/residue or assets to be gifted) to THE LEUKAEMIA FOUNDATION OF AUSTRALIA LIMITED ABN: 57 057 493 017 absolutely for the general charitable purposes of the said Foundation and I direct that a receipt of the proper officer for the time being of The Leukaemia Foundation of Australia Limited shall be a good and sufficient discharge to my trustee/s.”